 Recommended reading: Effective Twitter Marketing Tips From The Pros

 Twitter stock (TWTR) has shot up 25 percent over the last three months, thanks in part to the success of its live video streaming, a healthy increase in active users, and an overall bullish stock market (a rising tide lifts all boats).

 Nevertheless, the long-term forecast for Twitter is mostly cloudy:

 - Revenues are declining in 2017.

 - Twitter has never turned a profit.
-In 2016 the firm suffered a net lost of more than $456 million.
+In 2016 the firm suffered a net loss of more than $456 million.

 - When Twitter entered the stock market in 2013, its IPO price was $26 per share — and quickly jumped to a hair over $50.
 Twitter’s current stock price is $16.39 per share.

-These numbers suggest prosperity is not around the corner, but rather that Twitter’s future is around the coroner.
+These numbers suggest prosperity is not around the corner, but rather that Twitter’s future is around the corner.